 Habit: Pilocereus polygonus grows as a multi-branched succulent shrub/tree to 7 meters in height.
 The trunk is up 20 cm thick and branches to 15 cm in width, each with up to 13 ridges.
 On the ridges, the areoles, 1-2 cm apart, have 20-25 radiating spines each.
 The leeward sides on the upper portions of the stems retain groupings of hairs at the location where flowers/fruits are produced.

-Habitat: Pilocereus polyognus grows in exposed locations such as hilltops n Dry Broadleaf Evergreen Formation-Woodland/Shrublands (Scrublands)
+Habitat: Pilocereus polyognus grows in exposed locations such as hilltops in Dry Broadleaf Evergreen Formation-Woodland/Shrublands (scrublands).

-Distribution in Bahamas/Globally: Pilocereus polyognus occurs throughout the Bahamian Archipelago as well as the Greater Antilles and Florida.
+Distribution: Pilocereus polyognus occurs throughout the Lucayan Archipelago as well as the Greater Antilles and Florida.

-Medicinal/Cultural/Economic usage: Pilocereus polyogonus is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Pilocereus polyogonus is not known to be used medicinally in the Lucayan Archipelago.

 As with all cacti, Pilocereus bahamensis is CITES listed.

-Pilocereus bahamensis has a high ecological value.
-The large flowers support butterflies, moths and other insects with its large nectaries and numerous pollen-bearing stamens.
+Pilocereus polyogonus has a high ecological value.
+The large flowers support birds, (maybe bats), butterflies, moths and other insects with its large nectaries and numerous pollen-bearing stamens.
 The fruits support a diverse bird population and the hairs on the fruit base are known to be used for bird nests.